arashnm80/arashnm80.github.io/handbook/fear.md

 Courage is not the absence of fear.
-Courage is the willingness to act in spite of my fear. i should meet confront my fears and fight with them, search them and understand thier origins.
+Courage is the willingness to act in spite of my fear, willingness to walk through my fears. i should meet confront my fears and fight with them, search them and understand thier origins.

+fear of getting hurt, losing, pain, being ridiculed, ...

 > Big people make big choices.